 Place three-quarters of the chopped dill in a bowl with the mayo and mix well.
 Slowly loosen with 20ml of water and the remaining half of the rice wine vinegar to taste.

 Return the pan to a medium-high heat with a drizzle of oil.
 Pat the Swordfish dry with some paper towel and season.
-When the pan is hot, fry the fish on one side for 2-3 minutes until golden.
+When the pan is hot, fry the Fish on one side for 2-3 minutes until golden.
 Flip, add a knob of butter, and fry for another 2-3 minutes.
-Put the Cape Malay onions back into the pan.
+Put the Cape Malay Onions back into the pan.
 Allow the fish to cook in the sauce for 1-2 minutes, using the sauce to baste it until well coated and cooked through.
 Remove from the heat on completion.

 PLATE UP

 Make a bed of green leaves and pile on some rice.
-Sprinkle with the crispy lentils and golden sultanas.
+Sprinkle with the crispy Lentils and golden sultanas.
 Top with the Cape Malay swordfish and curried-onion sauce.
 Drizzle over the dill mayo and garnish with the remaining fresh dill.
 Delicious, Chef!